 We are a Reformed church, which means we stand in the Reformed tradition dating to the 16th century.
-We hold to the Westminster Confession of Faith and learn from the other Protestant confessions and catechisms, as well.
+We hold to the Westminster Confession of Faith and learn from the other Protestant confessions and catechisms, such as the Thirty-Nine Articles of Religion and the Three Forms of Unity, as well.

 While we look back to the work of the reformers like Calvin, Bucer, Luther, and others with gratitude, we are also"reformational," always reforming our thought and life to be in conformity with God's Word.

 Our church life is centered around the gospel of Jesus Christ, the message that God has acted in His Son to free us from the bondage of sin and death through the death and resurrection of Jesus, and through faith in Him we receive new life by the Spirit.